Medically reviewed by Katelyn Hagerty, FNP

-Finding a therapist or mental health provider that you connect with will go a long way to helping you get the most out of therapy.
+Finding a therapist or therapy online will go a long way to helping you get the most out of therapy.
 After that, you’ll need to think about the goals you want to set.

 To do so, it’s a good idea to be as realistic as possible.
 Focusing on how great it will be once you accomplish your goals can also inspire you to actually set the goal and go after it.
 Finally, it may help to write it down.